 - Handles may loosen in dishwasher

-My set showed up a day early, packed tight in foam and cardboard.
+My 300$ knife set showed up a day early, packed tight in foam and cardboard.
 Every knife looked flawless with no chips or defects, felt solid in hand, and the magnetic block included screws and anchors for quick setup.

 Blade: The hand-forged 10Cr15CoMoV Japanese steel blades came insanely sharp out of the box, and after testing every knife, performance stayed consistently smooth, powerful, and far beyond what I expected.